List of tallest buildings in Nashville

-The 2000s saw a construction boom in downtown, notable high-rises of which include Symphony Place and Viridian Tower.
-With continued population growth, Nashville's skyline overtook that of Memphis to become the largest in the state.
-In the mid-2010s, a much larger construction boom began that has significantly expanded Nashville's high-rise footprint.
-27 of the city's 39 buildings over 300 ft (91 m)—over two thirds—have been built since 2015, including its second, third, and fourth-tallest buildings: Four Seasons Hotel and Residences, 505, and The Pinnacle.
-The Pinnacle is part of Nashville Yards, a 19-acre mixed-use development consisting of several high-rises, including two developed by Amazon.
-Construction on Paramount Tower began in 2025; it is expected to be complete in 2028, surpassing 333 Commerce as Nashville's tallest building at 750 ft (229 m).
+The 2010s and 2020s saw a construction boom in downtown and Midtown, with notable high-rises including the second, third, and fourth tallest buildings in the city: Four Seasons Hotel and Residences, 505, and The Pinnacle at Nashville Yards respectively.
+Downtown's most significant development is Nashville Yards, a 19-acre mixed-use development consisting of several high-rises, including two developed by Amazon.
+Construction on Nashville's new tallest building began in 2025; it is expected to be completed in 2028, surpassing 333 Commerce as Nashville's tallest building at 750 ft (229 m).

-Most of Nashville's high-rises are in downtown, southwest of the Cumberland River that runs through the city.
-Before the 2010s, the core of the skyline was north of Broadway and east of Rosa L Parks Boulevard; since then, it has expanded southwards and westwards.
-The Gulch, on the southern end of downtown, has been dramatically transformed by new development.
-The skyline has also extended past Interstate 40 towards Midtown.
-The two-tower Broadwest development, completed in 2022, are the tallest buildings there.
+Most of Nashville's high-rises are located in downtown, west and southwest of the Cumberland River that runs through the heart of the city.
+Before the 2010s, the core of the skyline was found north of Broadway and east of Rosa L Parks Boulevard in the central business district; since then, the skyline has expanded southwards and westwards, and many neighborhoods such as SoBro, Midtown, and The Gulch have been transformed.
+The rapid growth has also made way for new urban nodes, such as Nashville Yards in the CBD and the development of the East Bank.
+The Gulch specifically has seen the most growth, from being a neighborhood with many low-rise and underutilized buildings to becoming one of the most popular neighborhoods in Nashville with many high rises in the area.
+The skyline has also extended past Interstate 40 into Midtown, with projects like the proposed The Sinclair, West End Tower in Vanderbilt University and the two-tower Broadwest development reshaping Midtown.
+The neighborhood offers multiple buildings standing 200 to 300 feet tall, with the tallest being the hotel-condo Broadwest tower, at 404 feet tall.